jamiezigelbaum/VoidKill/README.md

 Void Kill () is a simple performance and installation: a desk, computer, display, keyboard, and mouse.
 The software editor is open; the cursor blinking; the code unfinished.
 The artist starts by sitting in the gallery space as he would at home working.
 He starts from scratch and writes a piece of code to control a drone and give it the authority to kill.
 Then he leaves; the work unfinished.

-#Follow in psuedo-realtime by watching my commit log

- 2:14pm, 3/5/13
- I am now starting to write a piece of software to control an imaginary future drone and give it the ability to decide whether or not to kill someone.
-I think I'll use openFrameworks since I'm most comfortable there.

- 2:27pm
- It makes more sense to give updates in my commits, so read there for realtime info.
-I'll add major things here, like the fact I just finished my sandwich and am about to crack a redbull and get down to business.